 Having a Flock Family

-Much like with goats, friends and family are important to poultry in the form of a flock.
+Much like goats, friends and family are important to poultry in the form of a flock.
 Flock interaction accounts for much of a bird’s enrichment needs.
 But that’s not all they need.
 Poultry that is not adequately enriched will display many problem behaviors such as feather picking, bullying, and even egg eating.

 Composting with Poultry

 Composting in your poultry run is a great form of enrichment.
 Not only do they get to dig for all sorts of goodies, but they are also getting a varied diet.
 Quail can’t necessarily have a full-fledged compost bin in their enclosure, but they appreciate kitchen scraps.
 For important information about what can and cannot be composted with chickens, see here.
 The best part of composting with chickens is how quickly they break down a compost pile.
-It’s truly impressive and my green thumb appreciates it.
+It’s truly impressive, and my green thumb appreciates it.